Esri/application-boilerplate-3x-js/README.md

 ## Purpose

-The purpose of the `Boilerplate.js` is to handle fetching and managing ArcGIS Online information used in configurable applications such as:
+The purpose of this Boilerplate is to handle fetching and managing ArcGIS Online information used in configurable applications such as:

 - Portal information
 - User information